Executes a program with artificial data to check for errors, anomalies, or non-functional issues. Dynamic V&V.

 User Testing

 Involves actual users.
-Includes:

-- Alpha testing (at developer’s site)
+- Alpha testing

-- Acceptance testing (customer decides if system is deployable)
+Customer decides if the system is deployable.

 Test-Driven Development